viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 This tutorial will show you how to build your very own foam dart launcher robot using Viam, a Raspberry Pi, a generic foam dart launcher with foam darts, a USB camera, a solenoid, a relay, and a motor controller.
 This robot will be able to move around, and launch a foam dart at people and objects.

-This project is a great place to start if you are new to building robots, have a love for Nerf toys, and an occasion to target something and launch at it while you troll your friends.
+This project is a great place to start if you are new to building robots, have a love for Nerf toys, and an occasion to target something and launch at it, or if you want to troll your friends.
 Don’t forget to be careful and have fun!

 {{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Activating a foam dart launcher taped to a rover having batteries and cables exposed." title="Robot launching a dart from a foam dart launcher taped to the robot." >}}